devGod1994/brickellpaymentgateway-plugin/README.txt

 * Bugfix: Capturing payments from WooCommerce backend caused problems due to missing order_total param in cURL request.

 = 1.2.1 =
-* More minor changes to the payment cancellations from PensoPay form.
+* More minor changes to the payment cancellations from BrickellPay form.

 = 1.2.0 =
 * Major rewriting of payments cancelled by customer.